Information till medarbetare med anledning av covid-19 (Uppdaterad: 26 juni 2020)

-Samuel Hellman, Statistician at the Department of Biobank Research with a Master’s of Science in Statistics degree from Umeå University
+Samuel Hellman, Analyst at the Public Health Agency with a Master’s of Science in Statistics degree from Umeå University

 Which year did you graduate with a Master's of Science in Statistics from Umeå University?